Hackeradda

 ✔ Business account data

-This kind of data helps criminals take over accounts and run scams — and that information does appear in dark web databases.
+That kind of data allows criminals to hijack accounts and run scams — and that information does exist in dark web databases.

 How WhatsApp Hacking Connects to the Dark Web